Thomas Legh Claughton: Biography

 Claughton was born at Haydock Lodge in Haydock, then in Lancashire.
 He was the son of Lancashire MP Thomas Claughton and his wife, Maria.
 Educated at The King's School, Chester and Rugby School, he was admitted in 1826 to Trinity College, Oxford, where he took a first in Literae Humaniores in 1831.

 Remaining at Oxford, he held the post of select preacher to the University four times between 1841 and 1868 and from 1852 to 1857 he held the office of Professor of Poetry.

 Ordained in 1834, Claughton was assigned no cure until 1841, when he was appointed vicar of Kidderminster.
 This post he held for 26 years and was widely acclaimed for his work.
 In April 1867, Claughton was nominated Bishop of Rochester on the recommendation of Lord Derby, for whose installation as Chancellor of Oxford Claughton had written an ode.

 In 1877, the Diocese of St Albans was created.
 Essentially land north of the Thames in the counties of Essex and Hertfordshire, previously ministered under Claughton's see, the Diocese of Rochester, formed the new diocese.
 Possibly as he already resided in the newly created Diocese, Claughton chose to become the first Bishop of St Albans, a post which he held until 1890.

 Family

-Claughton married the Honourable Julia Susannah Ward, eldest daughter of the 10th Lord Ward and had five sons and four daughters:
+Claughton married the Honourable Julia Susannah Ward, eldest daughter of William Humble Ward, 10th Baron Ward, and had five sons and four daughters: